You may have a mold problem in your home if you are smelling musty, moldy, or other unpleasant, dank odors.

 Plumbing Leaks and Damaged Fixtures

-Sprinklers that irrigate your lawn and flower beds must be aligned properly so that they don’t hit the side of your home and cause wet exterior walls, pooling, and ponding.
+Sprinklers that water your lawn and flower beds must be aligned properly so that they don’t hit the side of your home and cause wet exterior walls, pooling, and ponding.
 All of these can lead to moisture and mold problems.

 Poor Caulking and Moisture Seals around Tub, Shower, and Sinks